-Our team of accountants has real-time access to your accounts and can advise at the end of the month or quarter how much you need to take from the business to cover any personal costs incurred.
+Our team of accountants has real-time access to your datas and can advise at the end of the month or quarter how much you need to take from the business to cover any personal costs incurred.
 These payments are made free from tax and NI.

 HMRC has a comprehensive list of acceptable expenses that can be claimed, but here is our reminder of the most common items:

 - Business mileage, when using your own vehicle can be reclaimed at 45p for the first 10,000 miles by car (different values for motorbikes / bicycles).
 Petrol receipts are not needed but you must record the journey postcodes.

 - Car parking charges (not fines) can be reclaimed.
 Receipts should be retained but minor values entered into a parking meter can be claimed without proof.

 - Clothing can be reclaimed but ONLY IF used for work and identified with a permanent logo or corporate embroidery.
 Sorry you can’t claim for that sharp new suit!